By: Kendall Jones on April 4th, 2022

 Know Your Costs

 In order to be profitable and improve profitability, you need to understand the costs associated with completing each project.
 This includes not just your job costs but also your overhead costs.
-If you don’t have a sense about what your projects cost to complete, there’s no way of knowing how profitable you are on each job.
+If you don’t have a sense of what your projects cost to complete, there’s no way of knowing how profitable you are on each job.

 Job costs include everything directly needed to complete a project.
 These include labor, materials, supplies, equipment rental costs, bonding premiums, fuel, permits, etc. Basically, anything that pertains to costs on the actual jobsite is part of your job costs.